 Straight North, headquartered in the Chicago suburb of Downers Grove and one of the largest privately-owned Internet marketing agencies in the U.S, supports students pursuing a STEM degree.
 Its partners have a longstanding commitment to supporting education in technology disciplines.

 Amount: Ranges from $1,000 to $15,000, with some being renewable.

 Who Is Eligible: Women admitted to accredited baccalaureate or graduate programs preparing for a career in a STEM field.

 The Society of Women Engineers (SWE) disbursed 233 scholarships valued at more than $715,000 in 2017.
 With a network of 38,000 women, SWE is a leader in supporting STEM education and careers.

-Who Is Eligible: High school seniors with a minimum GPA of 3.0 pursuing a STEM or closely related degree.
+Who Is Eligible: High school seniors with a minimum GPA of 3.0 pursuing a STEAM or closely related degree.

 The National Society of High School Scholars Foundation (NSHSS) awards STEM scholarships to students from underrepresented groups to help them overcome financial barriers to a career in technology.